minzhang28/Avocado/README.md

 ## How it works
 ![alt text](https://raw.githubusercontent.com/minzhang28/Avocado/master/Avocado.png)

-- Token requester send `POST` request to Avocado, with some EC2 metadata
+1. Token requester send `POST` request to Avocado with it's [EC2 identity document](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html) and the PKCS7 Signature
+2. Avocado verifies the EC2 PKCS7 signature to make sure the token requester is from trusted source
-- Avocado checks if this EC2 is already in the list of instances, if true, it's ignoring the request, otherwise, appending the metadata of token requester to the instance list
+3. Avocado checks if this EC2 is already in the list of instances, if true, ignores the request, otherwise, adds the metadata of token requester to the instance list
-- If instance check is passed, Avocado calls Vault http `APP ID` auth backend API to create new `user-id` and map to existing `app-id`, then generate token based on pre-defined policy and return to token requester.
+4. If both step #2 and #3 passed, Avocado calls Vault http `APP ID` auth backend API to create new `user-id` and map to existing `app-id`, then generate token based on pre-defined policy and return to token requester.
+5. Since there's no lease period for the `APP ID` token, thus there's no need to renew

 ## Consul EC2 metadata
 In order to proceed the instance check between Avocado and Consul, Consul must have following setups done: